ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 **4th Domino: Query**

-It is worth mentioning that in theory redux's functionality ends here by providing the `store.subscribe(listener)` function.
+It is worth mentioning that in theory, redux's functionality ends here by providing the `store.subscribe(listener)` function.
 This subscribe function is not to be confused with the one re-frame provides and much more low-level.
 In redux `subscribe` registers a state listener which is called **any time** the state **might** have changed.
 For comparison, components using re-frame's `subscribe` function are re-rendered only if the part of the state that's of interest actually changed.

 A better comparison (and commonly used) is [react-redux](https://github.com/reduxjs/react-redux).
 It provides you with the `connect(mapStateToProps)(YourComponent)` function which returns you a wrapped version of your component.
 This wrapped version's props contain injected data from your state as defined in your `mapStateToProps` function.